 This menu proves that plant based dinners can be just as flavorful as animal protein dishes.

-- Tablescape inspiration: Here’s an easy cream & amber tablescape for a casual gathering.
+- Tablescape inspiration: Here’s an easy casual dinner tablescape with neutral cream and golden amber tones.

 - Signature cocktail: This blackberry moonshine cocktail is super festive!

 - Appetizer: Spanakopita appetizer cups are simple bite-size finger foods that taste fantastic!

 - Entrée & starch: This easy slow cooker lentil soup serves up to 10 guests.
 Or try fettuccini with homemade alfredo sauce and toss in some sliced mushrooms.

 - Vegetable: Marinated green bean salad is light and flavorful.

 - Dessert: A rustic apple galette with caramel drizzle is a great way to end the meal.

 When it’s time to celebrate a special birthday guy or gal!